View our Disability Services Brochure here

 Services for the Visually Impaired

 BWI Marshall Airport has teamed up with Aira.
 The service connects blind and low-vision individual to highly trained, remotely-located agents via a smart phone app.
-Learn more by reviewing this flyer or by watching this YouTube video.
+Learn more by clicking here to view the Aira website.

 Other services are also available for passengers with visual impairments.
 Passengers should contact their airline for assistance when traveling through BWI Marshall Airport.